dzungle2606/Assignment/README.md

 ## Functional Assumpions
 1. N-N relationship between Event and Product
 2. PutProducts is a single point API which is designed to do the following:
-- Insert/Update Event
+- Insert/Update Event (ID, Timestamp)
-- 	Insert/Update Products' details
+- 	Insert/Update Products' details (Product Id, Name)
-- 	Update the sales specific details of products sold in the event
+- 	Update the sales specific details of products sold in the event (Sales_amount, etc)

 ## Prerequisites
 * .NET Core v2.1.11 (SDK 2.1.700 to build apps Or Runtime 2.1.11 to run apps)